How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 Isolate

-Isolate extraction uses harsh solvents like butane, hexane, chloroform, and others.
-Manufacturers often use isolate on hemp exposed to pesticides or is moldy.
+Isolate extraction uses harsh solvents like butane, hexane, chloroform, etc. Manufacturers often use isolate on hemp that has been exposed to pesticides or is moldy.

-Harsh solvents used may degrade the cannabinoids.
-There is a chance of residue of harsh solvents in the end product.
+Harsh solvents used may degrade the cannabinoids, and there is a chance of residue of harsh solvents in the end product.

 If the solvents are not completely removed, there is a risk of allergic or other reactions.